rebelsky/csc321-jekyll/_dev/_eboards/eboard06.md

 * Do your work in a branch so that you can have a longer series of steps while still being able to commit.
     * Empowers you to work on partial code.
+    * Branches are also nice for small tests.
 * Add/commit individually (by name) rather than everything.
     * Don't pollute the repo.
     * Don't risk information.